CosmoStat/shapepipe/docs/wiki/tutorial/pipeline_tutorial.md

 work with the pipeline.
 Thus for the moment, the mask package needs to be run on the login node.

+On success, flag files containing the mask information are created.

 ### Extract sources on stacks

 **Module:** sextractor_runner (in multi-epoch mode)